 Accommodation: You will sleep in dormitories that are specially installed in the gym of the local school.
 They are fitted with mattresses, shower (unfortunately mainly with cold water!) and toilets.
 Be aware that it might get chilly sometimes overnight.
 It’s about a 10-minute walk from the festival site.
 You will help the festival kitchen team in cooking.
-You can access internet via public wi-fi (in restaurants) or in local volunteers’ houses.
+There is no wifi on the field, but usually we share our internet connection from our phones.
+You can also access internet via public wi-fi (in restaurants) or in local volunteers’ houses.

 Language: English is the workcamp language, the local language is French and a little bit of German.
 English is important for the communication among the international volunteers and local language skills in the interaction with locals.

 Notes: The project partner will bring you to visit our natural sites (river, mountain) in the area.
 Others activities are scheduled during the workcamp (city tours, other festivals, cheese or absinthe factories...).
 We go the Buskers festival one night during the 2nd week.